renantatsuo/renantatsuo.dev/resources/posts/js-series-typing.md

 ### Arrays

-You may have noticed that `typeof myArray` gave us and output of `object`.
+You may have noticed that `typeof myArray` gave us an output of `object`.
 WTF?

-As you can see, in Javascript arrays are objects, so whenever we call `typeof` for it, we'll get `object` as type.
+As you can see, in Javascript, arrays are objects, so whenever we call `typeof` for it, we'll get `object` as type.

 So, when we need to check if a given object is an Array, we have a few options: